 25 Apr 2025

-The industry offers a number of occupations for electricians that are similar to each other.
+The industry sector offers a number of occupations for electricians that are similar to each other.
 Originally, the job title in this field was Industrial electrician.
 In addition, there were job profiles that now have more to do with electronics.
-These include the Mechatronics technicians, electrical system fitters, microtechnologists and information system electronics technicians.
-You will find these electrical professions in the industry:
+These include the mechatronics technicians, electrical system fitters, microtechnologists and information system electronics technicians.
+You will find these electrical professions in the industry.

 The electronics technician for operating technology